0

 Some herbal nootropics have been used in folk wellness practices for centuries, suggesting a long track record of safety and efficacy.
 Examples of nootropics in the "herbs and mushrooms" category:

-Lion's Mane Mushroom - This brain-booster that associated with traditional Eastern herbalism and cuisine.
-It is suggested to raise brain levels of nerve growth factor (NGF).(11) Lion's Mane is associated with support for positive mood, mild age-related cognitive problems and overall brain health.(12,13)
+Lion's Mane Mushroom - Brain-booster associated with traditional Eastern herbalism and cuisine.
+It may raise brain levels of nerve growth factor (NGF).(11) Lion's Mane is associated with support for positive mood, mild age-related cognitive problems and overall brain health.(12,13) What are nootropic mushrooms up to next?

 Ginkgo biloba - One of the more historic herbs used to boost brain performance, ginkgo biloba is associated with memory and has been used in traditional Eastern alternative medicine for hundreds, if not thousands, of years.
 Ginkgo biloba is believed to work by boosting blood flow to the brain.